shinekhantzaw/test_repo_ShitSolutions/README.md

 ## 4) Running the project:
 **Windows (VSCode terminal)**

-All setups commands are included in the shell script; no additonal step needed.
+All setups commands are included within the shell script file `(run.ps1)`; no additonal step needed.

 Run:
 ```PowerShell